SAP-archive/grunt-openui5/README.md

 #### rootPaths
 Type: `array` of `string`

-Root paths to use for import directives.
+Root paths to use for import directives

 This option differs from the `parser.paths` option.
 It is useful if less files are located in separate folders but referenced as they would all be in one.
 If `rootPaths` are provided and a file can not be found, the `parser.paths` option will be used instead.

 #### parser